swiftly-solution/documentation/docgen/output/events/gameevents/onmatchendconditions.md

 ---

 # OnMatchEndConditions
-This event is triggered when match_end_conditions is triggered
+This event is triggered when match_end_conditions is triggered.
 ::: tabs
 @tab Lua
 ```lua